alefadonis/AlefAdonis/README.md

 ### Hello and Welcome to My GitHub 👋

-- 💼 { I am working at Visagio as a Software Intern }
+- 💼 { I am working at Visagio as a Software Engineer Part-Time }
 - 🌱 { My learning path is now passing through: Web Development }
 - 🕵🏻‍♂️ { Trying to learn neuroscience }
 - 😄 { Pronouns: He\his }